 5. Content Database

-A Content Database is a hub for organizing multiple topics and types of content by including a mini IA or filters for the user to discover content.
-This type of hub encourages users to explore content and find what’s most relevant for them.
+Content Databases are hubs for organizing multiple topics and types of content.
+They include a mini IA or filters for the user to discover content.
+This type of hub encourages users to explore content and find what’s most relevant to them.

-For SaaS companies, a Content Database Hub can be a Resource Center where users can browse through various content formats like white papers, ebooks, guides, webinars, blogs, etc.
+For SaaS companies, a Content Database can be a Resource Center where users can browse various content formats, such as white papers, ebooks, guides, webinars, and blogs.

 This is one of the more complex content hubs to implement, as it will need its own mini IA and filters.